Skip to content

 Last updated:

 Stimulants as a drug class span two distinct chemical families whose casework significance is equally global but whose chemistry, supply chains, and forensic analytical challenges are sharply different.
-Cocaine is a plant-derived alkaloid, extracted from Erythroxylum coca leaves cultivated in South America, refined through a well-characterised sequence of solvent extractions and acid-base chemistry, and distributed through transnational trafficking networks with a forensic fingerprint that can be traced back to source regions by stable isotope ratio mass spectrometry.
-The amphetamine family, by contrast, is entirely synthetic: small-molecule phenethylamines that can be manufactured in clandestine laboratories from accessible precursors, in quantities ranging from a few grams in a makeshift home lab to the tonne-scale methamphetamine production documented in Myanmar's Golden Triangle and, historically, in the industrial-scale Mexican superlabs operated by the Sinaloa Cartel.
+Cocaine is a plant-derived alkaloid extracted from Erythroxylum coca and distributed through transnational networks with a forensic fingerprint traceable to source regions by stable isotope ratio mass spectrometry.
+The amphetamine family is entirely synthetic: small-molecule phenethylamines manufactured from accessible precursors, in quantities ranging from a few grams in a home lab to tonne-scale methamphetamine production in Myanmar's Golden Triangle.

 Cocaine is the principal alkaloid of Erythroxylum coca, a shrub native to the Andean highlands of South America.
 The genus Erythroxylum contains over 250 species, but three carry commercially relevant cocaine levels: E. coca var. coca (cultivated in Peru and Bolivia, predominantly for traditional chewing and coca tea), E. coca var. ipadu (Amazon basin, lower alkaloid content), and E. novogranatense var. novogranatense (Colombia, the dominant species in the industrial trafficking supply chain).
 The alkaloid content of leaves ranges from 0.5 to 1.5 per cent w/w; Colombian material typically sits at 0.8-1.2 per cent.